robfitzgerald/scala-sierpinski-console/README.md

 ## install:

-run sbt in repo directory. type "run" and enter. once it builds, type an integer and press enter.

-you should see something like this:
+install [scala](http://www.scala-lang.org/). run [sbt](http://www.scala-sbt.org/) in repo directory. type "run" and enter. you should see something like this:

 ```
 $ sbt